HOW TO ADOPT

 - The final step is the social worker's summary and recommendation.

-A visit to your home, made by the caseworker that is completing your home study.
+A visit to your home, made by our caseworker that is completing your home study.
 The home visit is to ensure that your home meets basic state safety regulations, and will also assist the caseworker in documenting the layout of your home in the home study.

 - An autobiographical statement-a statement you create about your life history